Avenge-PRC777/chat-app-client-server/README.md

 - Most of the internet works on **HTTP Request/Response model**;
   + It means client sends request for data and server sends response;
   + It also implies that the protocol is client oriented and **server can't send any data to client over HTTP without a request**;
-- Let us say our model M consists of client A and B and server S;
+  + Let us say our model M consists of client A and B and server S;
-- Say A requested S for an image and got the response, but then B sent an urgent updated image to server.
-So, how to let A know of such real time changes.
+  + Say A requested S for an image and got the response, but then B sent an urgent updated image to server.
+To let A know of such real time changes, the following techniques are available.
 - **User Driven** technique: User swipes down or presses refresh button, on doing so a request is sent to server, which sends updated data;
 - **Polling** technique: Known as *client pull*, it is of three types-
   + **Short Polling**: Every T seconds(a small interval) the client sends a request to server, the server responds with data(if updated);